ethereum/portal-network-specs/transaction-gossip.md

 ### Gossip Rules

-Nodes should OFFER transactions to the DHT nodes in their routing table.
+Nodes should OFFER transactions to the DHT nodes sourced from their secondary routing table.

 A DHT node should only be offer'd a transaction that is inside of its radius.

+A node should only OFFER any individual transaction to a DHT node once.

 ### Proof Updating